About Coyotes

 ✓ Noisemakers: your voice, air horns, pots, and pans banged together, whistles, shake cans (pop cans filled with pennies or pebbles), keys, pop open/close an umbrella

 Note: If a coyote has never been hazed, he/she may not run away immediately just by you firmly communicating.
 You may need to approach the coyote and incorporate some of the above-mentioned deterrents.
-If the coyote runs a bit, then stops to look at you, you must continue to haze the coyote until he/she completely leaves the area.
+If the coyote runs a distance and then stops to look at you, you must continue to haze the coyote until he/she completely leaves the area.
 To review our AC pamphlet click here

 For communities experiencing regular sightings, patience is required when identified "hot spots" may need more intensive investigations and hazing before the coyote entirely moves on.
 First responders can be trained to follow up with residents, respond to calls and utilize more intensive hazing techniques if needed.
 Please contact us if interested in our training: info@coyotewatchcanada.com